Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/archive/aks_stack_hci/aks_hci_gitops_basic/_index.md

 ---
 type: docs
-title: "Deploy GitOps configurations and perform basic GitOps flow on AKS on Azure Stack HCI as an Azure Arc Connected Cluster"
+title: "Deploy GitOps configurations and perform basic GitOps flow on AKS on Azure Local as an Azure Arc Connected Cluster"
-linkTitle: "Deploy GitOps configurations and perform basic GitOps flow on AKS on Azure Stack HCI as an Azure Arc Connected Cluster"
+linkTitle: "Deploy GitOps configurations and perform basic GitOps flow on AKS on Azure Local as an Azure Arc Connected Cluster"
 weight: 1
 description: >
 ---

-## Deploy GitOps configurations and perform basic GitOps flow on AKS on Azure Stack HCI as an Azure Arc Connected Cluster
+## Deploy GitOps configurations and perform basic GitOps flow on AKS on Azure Local as an Azure Arc Connected Cluster

-The following Jumpstart scenario will guide you on how to create GitOps configuration on an Azure Kubernetes Service (AKS) cluster that is running on Azure Stack HCI and which is projected as an Azure Arc connected cluster resource.
+The following Jumpstart scenario will guide you on how to create GitOps configuration on an Azure Kubernetes Service (AKS) cluster that is running on Azure Local and which is projected as an Azure Arc connected cluster resource.

 in this scenario, you will deploy & attach GitOps configuration to your cluster which will also include deploying an "Hello World" Azure Arc web application on your Kubernetes cluster.
 By doing so, you will be able to make real-time changes to the application and show how the GitOps flow takes effect.

-> **Note:** This guide assumes you already deployed an AKS cluster on Azure Stack HCI and connected it to Azure Arc.
+> **Note:** This guide assumes you already deployed an AKS cluster on Azure Local and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion using [PowerShell](/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/).

 ## Prerequisites